Surgery Checklist Reduces Surgery Deaths

 – Surgeons are good at making sure they do most of the things most of the time, but not very good at doing all of the things all of the time.

-– An operation’s success depends far more on teamwork and communications skills than on an individual surgeon’s skill.
+– An operation’s success depends far more on teamwork and communication skills than on an individual surgeon’s skills.

 – The checklist takes about 2 minutes to complete.

-– It is modeled on checklists used on the aviation industry.
+– It is modeled on checklists used in the aviation industry.

 It is almost frustrating to read an article like this.
-TapRooT® has been teaching these exact principles for 20 years, and now the World Health Organization funds a study that repeats exactly what our TapRooT® investigators would find if they had conducted their own investigation.
-In fact, after reading the article, I’d swear the author had just attended a TapRooT® course.
+System Improvements has been teaching these exact principles for 20 years.
+Now, the World Health Organization funds a study that repeats exactly what our TapRooT® investigators would find if they had conducted their own investigation.
+In fact, after reading the article, I’d swear the author had just attended a TapRooT® Course.
 You can scan through this article and attach the TapRooT® root causes directly to his individual statements.

 Luckily, I’m more of an optimist.
-This study proves that we can make a difference and save lives right now.
-Even the most basic TapRooT® investigations have the opportunity to fnd and correct these types of relatively simple mistakes.
-All we have to do is DO IT!
+This study proves we can make a difference and save lives.
+Even the most basic TapRooT® investigations have the opportunity to find and correct these types of relatively simple mistakes.
+All we have to do is find the root causes!

 New England Journal of Medicine article: